Data Transmission · 4 question types

 Serial vs parallel and simplex/half-duplex/full-duplex appear as definition or comparison questions.

 When a large piece of data travels across a network, it is rarely sent in one go.
-Instead, the Transmission Control Protocol (TCP) chops the data into small packets that travel across the network independently and are reassembled at the far end.
+Instead, the data is divided into small that travel across the network independently and are reassembled at the far end.
+Breaking data into packets and routing each one is handled generically by the network: on the internet the packets carry IP addresses and are routed at the IP layer, not by any single protocol on its own.

 Small packets are easier to route, because each one can take the quickest available path through the network rather than waiting for one huge chunk to find an uncongested route.